fleetbase/ember-ui/docs/components/layout/sidebar/sidebar-panel.md

-# Content Panel Component
+# ContentPanel Component

 This is a reusable Content Panel component that provides a collapsible panel with a header that can be clicked to toggle the panel's visibility.

 It is built with Ember.js and includes customizable classes to allow for easy styling.

 ## Usage

-To use the Content Panel component, you can import it into your Ember component and include it in your template as follows:
+To use the ContentPanel component, you can import it into your Ember component and include it in your template as follows:

 ```hbs